-I say that I have shooting photographs since the age of 15 but that was the age I began using an SLR.
-Prior to that age I shot photos with whatever point-n-shoot I could get my hands on, from my Dad’s beloved Kodaks and Polaroids to whatever off-brand camera I could afford.
+I say that I have been shooting photographs since the age of 15 but that was the age at which I began using an SLR.
+Prior to that age, I shot photos with whatever point-n-shoot I could get my hands on, from my dad’s beloved Kodaks and Polaroids to whatever off-brand camera I could afford.
 I wore out countless cameras taking hundreds and thousands of photos.
 I wish I could find even 5-10% of those photos!

 At 15, I received my first SLR, a venerable Topcon with two prime lenses (50mm and 135mm).
-The camera was at least 25-years-old when my brother bought it in the town he was serving near as a member of the Army in Germany.
-With this camera (and some minimal initial training from my brother) I entered into a whole new world.
+The camera was at least 25 years old when my brother bought it in the town he was serving near as a member of the Army in Germany.
+With this camera (and some minimal initial training from my brother) I entered a whole new world.
 Not long after I began shooting with a friend who was trained by his father.
 Mr. Smith took me under his wing.
-I was allowed to train shooting weddings and events.
+I was allowed to train to shoot weddings and events.

-Since that time I have photographed everything from fashion shows to hockey games and homeless people to rock stars.
-I love shooting people even more than scenery.
+Since that time, I have photographed everything from fashion shows to hockey games and homeless people to rock stars.
+I enjoy shooting people even more than scenery.
 A perfect sunrise is awesome but that perfect smile is even better!

 I am a photographer who resists being typecast into one style or area of my art.
-I shoot weddings for special people who interest me.
 I love to shoot portraits outdoors where I can incorporate natural light and nature into my vision of the model or models.
 My event work has garnered me a lot of attention.

 I love to work with people.
 I love to see them and help others to see them as I do.
 I love to show people a side of themselves that they may not have seen before.

 Over the years I made my living in Information Technology, working my way up from Computer Operator to Systems Programmer.
-In 2006, during my run with TheCityWeb.com I left my full-time job with IBM (I spent 30+ years working in IT) and began working as a photographer full-time while continuing my film review writing.
+In 2006, during my run with TheCityWeb.com, I left my full-time job with IBM (I spent 30+ years working in IT) and began working as a photographer full-time while continuing to write my film reviews.

-Since then I have been working in photography and the film/TV business learning and strengthening my craft.
+Since then, I have been working in photography and the film/TV business, learning and strengthening my crafts.
 I have also been working to put this site together.
-Several other talented writers will be rejoining me from previous organizations to add content as we move along.

-We will be doing mainstream film reviews and interviews but will also be bringing you reviews of DVD's, theater, music, and all of the other genres of entertainment in the area.
-We’ll cover news from Film/TV sets shooting right here in our backyard to let you know more than the rest of the country!
+We do film reviews and interviews but also bring you reviews of home video offerings, theater, music, and all the other genres of entertainment in the area.
+We cover news from film and TV sets shooting right here in our backyard to let you know more than the rest of the country!

-I am proud that this new site is finally up and running and look forward to many years of working with the public and the studios to bring you information you can use and enjoy!
+I am proud that this site and look forward to many years of working with the public and the studios to bring you the information you can use and enjoy!